Foundation Degree Veterinary Nursing

 What is expected of me?

-You must undertake a minimum of four weeks of work experience in a small animal veterinary practice before enrolling onto this course (work undertaken in dog kennels, cattery, rescue centres or pet shops will not satisfy this criterion).
+You must undertake a minimum of ?two weeks of work experience in a small animal veterinary practice before enrolling onto this course (work undertaken in dog kennels, cattery, rescue centres or pet shops will not satisfy this criterion).
 You must be able to provide evidence of this work experience and it must be recent i.e. no more than two years prior to your application date.

 This is a three year, full time course.
 You’ll be expected to attend college for sessions timetabled Monday to Friday.
 During your Clinical Placements you will be expected to attend full time for the days and hours dictated by your Clinical Placement Veterinary Practice.